dataLanced/dataLanced.Github.io/Mass_School_Project.md

   - A report to show the school board the state of the school system
   - How does class size affect college admission?
   - What are the top math schools in the state?
-  - What schools are struggling the most?
+  - What schools are struggling he most?

 This project is something that hits somewhat close to me since I also worked as an educator overseas.
-Therefore, I was quite curious in the contents of this dataset and the kind of picture would emerge as a result of determining the intertwining relationships between the columns of the dataset
+Therefore, I was quite curious in the contents of this dataset and the relationships between the columns that could possibly be discovered.

 This time, I'll be using Tableau to work with our already cleaned dataset and will provide the answer the questions that I've been assigned to uncover.
 Stay tuned!

 Be sure to follow *The Interesting Project Template* as shown in [**The Data Science Project Studio**](https://www.datacareerjumpstart.com/products/the-data-science-project-studio/categories/2150357707/posts/2158441592).